 Homicide is defined as a death resulting from the intentional use of force or power, threatened or actual, against another person, group, or community.
 A preponderance of evidence must indicate that the use of force was intentional.
 Such deaths resulting from legal intervention are included in a separate category below.
-Two special scenarios the National Center for Health Statistics (NCHS) regards as homicides are included in the NVDRS Definition: (1) arson with no intent to injure a person, and (2) a stabbing with intent unspecified.
+Two special scenarios the National Center for Health Statistics (NCHS) regards as homicides are included in the NVDRS definition: (1) arson with no intent to injure a person, and (2) a stabbing with intent unspecified.

-Specific scenarios that should be classified as homicide:
+Note that the following specific scenarios should be classified as homicide:

-- Deaths when the suspect intended to only injure rather than kill the victim - Deaths resulting from heart attacks induced when someone uses force or power against the decedent - A death resulting from a weapon that discharges unintentionally while being used to control or frighten the victim - Deaths that result when a person kills an attacker in self-defense - Deaths labeled "justifiable homicides" where the person committing the homicide was not a law enforcement officer - Death that result from a variation of Russian roulette where one person aims a partially loaded gun at another person and pulls the trigger knowing that there was at least some chance that the gun would fire - Death attributed to "child abuse" without an intent being specified - Death of a child after birth that results from a direct injury due to violence sustained prior to birth - Death that results from an intentional act of neglect or omission by one person against another
+- Deaths when the suspect intended to only injure rather than kill the victim - Deaths resulting from heart attacks induced when someone uses force or power against the decedent

+- A death resulting from a weapon that discharges unintentionally while being used to control or frighten the victim - Deaths that result when a person kills an attacker in self-defense - Deaths labeled "justifiable homicides" where the person committing the homicide was not a law enforcement officer - Death that results from a variation of "Russian roulette" where one person aims a partially loaded gun at another person and pulls the trigger knowing that there was at least some chance that the gun would fire - Death attributed to "child abuse" without an intent being specified - Death of a child after birth that results from a direct injury due to violence sustained prior to birth - Death that results from an intentional act of neglect or omission by one person against another

-Specific scenarios that should not be classified as homicide: (The preferred category is shown in parentheses.)
+The following specific scenarios should not be classified as homicide: (The preferred category is shown in parentheses.)

-- "Vehicular homicide" without a preponderance of evidence of intent to use force against another (unintentional injury) - Hunting accident with a gun (unintentional firearm injury) Accidental deaths at shooting ranges (unintentional firearm injury) - A youth kills someone by playing with a gun he believes is unloaded (unintentional firearm injury) - Deaths that take place in combat in declared or undeclared wars (operation of war not collected by NVDRS) - Death of a child after birth that results indirectly from violence sustained by its mother before its birth, e.g., a death from prematurity following premature labor brought on by violence (coded as "condition originating in the perinatal period - Not collected by NVDRS") - Accidental poisoning deaths due to illegal or prescription drug overdose, even when the person who provided those drugs was charged with homicide (unintentional deaths not involving firearms are outside the scope of NVDRS; a death of this type might be within the scope of "undetermined manner of death," below, if it is impossible to determine whether the death was intentional or unintentional)
+- "Vehicular homicide" without a preponderance of evidence of intent to use force against another (unintentional injury) - Hunting accident with a gun (unintentional firearm injury) - Accidental deaths at shooting ranges (unintentional firearm injury) - A youth kills someone by playing with a gun he believes is unloaded (unintentional firearm injury) - Deaths that take place in combat in declared or undeclared wars (operation of war not collected by NVDRS) - Death of a child after birth that results indirectly from violence sustained by its mother before its birth, e.g., a death from prematurity following premature labor brought on by violence (coded as "condition originating in the perinatal period - not collected by NVDRS") - Accidental (unintentional) poisoning deaths due to illegal or prescription drug overdose, even when the person who provided those drugs was charged with homicide (unintentional deaths not involving firearms are outside the scope of NVDRS; a death of this type might be within the scope of "undetermined manner of death," below, if it is impossible to determine whether the death was intentional or unintentional) - Infant deaths due to maternal substance misuse (e.g., exposure to substance through breast milk), with no indication that there was an intent to harm the infant, even when the mother is being charged with homicide.